zuhlke/ah-pcf-cli-scripts/README.md

 Contains scripts for ah developers, so that they can perform common operations against the ah pcf org easily by calling these scripts.

+## Note

+I have this directory named `pcf/` locally, so that from the top level where I have clones of all these ah projects, when calling scripts, I invoke them like this: `./pcf/stop-all-current-space`.

 ## Usage

 In order to use most of these scripts, you need to log in.